heldercostaa/Plann.er/README.md

 </div>

 > [!NOTE]
-> The application might not be live due to free deploy services limitation, but you can access the [Getting Started](#getting-started) section and run the application locally
+> The application may not be live due to limitations of free deployment services.
+However, you can easily run the application locally by following the instructions in the [Local Setup Instructions](#local-setup-instructions) section.

 <details>
   <summary>Table of Contents</summary>